antzGames/Godot-Universal-Settings-Plugin/README.md

 Feel free to modify the resolutions, but make sure you set the correct index for the default in the `settings_data_resource.gd` file.

+### Keybinds

+Keybinds allow you to set and persist new keyboard and mouse buttons assignments for each of the custom actions set in your `Project` > `Project Settings` > `Input Map` configuration.

+Here are the limitations:
+- Up to 10 actions can be displayed in the keybind tab.
+- Only one event per action is stored.
+- Only keyboard and mouse button events supported.
+- No controller/gamepad support.

+Using keybinds requires you to configure the actions in the plugin.
+You must match your  `Project` > `Project Settings` > `Input Map` configuration with the plugin as show below:

+See this video for a demonstration and more information: https://youtu.be/Di7lJP5SvnI

 ## How to Delete My Saved Settings

 If you want to delete your saved settings on desktop: